Arthur Young House: Demolition

 Arthur Young House was damaged in the 2011 Christchurch earthquake.
 The property was estimated to cost NZ$11M to repair, plus re-levelling at a further cost of NZ$2.7M.
 The owners allegedly made a mistake in their insurance policy renewal, filed in November 2010 following the Canterbury earthquake in September, by failing to include an "undamaged foundations" extension, causing a dispute with the insurer.

 The building was considered uneconomic to repair, but also was subject to compulsory acquisition as part of a plan to redevelop the inner-city to a master plan dubbed "The Frame".
-Consequently, Arthur Young House was demolished in June and July 2014.
+Consequently, Arthur Young House was demolished throughout June and July 2014.
 The demolition project was undertaken by Shilton & Brown.